Kenya Tuko na Stress — Let Me Talk to Myself in Peace

 "Are you seriously talking and laughing by yourself?"

-My mind had a buffet of responses:
+My mind full of responses,

-– Can’t I enjoy my own conversations?
+Can’t I enjoy my own conversations?

-– Also, sir, how is this your business?
+Also...sir, how is this your business?

 But I simply nodded.